Recommendations, Thanks and Reviews on the Program By Galit Zamler

 Thank you, Galit, for the initiative, your seriousness and genuine willingness to help and contribute.

 Amirim primary school in Binyamina

-The Entrepreneurship for Kids Program at the Amirim school in Binyamina was run by Hila Atias Almagor- Entrepreneur, who deals in business feasibility and consulting, specializes in collaborative consumption and blogger for Shareable Lifestyle.
+The entrepreneurship studies at the Amirim School in Binyamina was run by Hila Atias Almagor- Entrepreneur, who deals in business feasibility and consulting, specializes in collaborative consumption and blogger for Shareable Lifestyle.